jojoelfe/ohsu_seminar/slides.md

 ---

-# Reconstruction
+# What can we do? - Count

 ---

-# Rotational analysis
+# What can we do? - Measure rotations

 ---

+# What can we do? - Reconstruct and classify

+---

 # Summary

 ---

-# Whats next - DeCo-LACE tomography

----

-# The software
+# Future plans

+- Ribosomopathies

+- Hematopoietic stem cells mobilization

+- Metastasis

 ---